magarena/magarena/release/README.txt

   when invoked from any location, previously they assume that Magarena.exe is on the path.
 - added text search to Card explorer
+- enabled AI to make use of abilities that can be activated multiple times more effectively

 - fixed image for Raging Kavu, was using the Latin version (select Arena -> Download images to download the correct card image for